 Most people infected with COVID-19 will be ill for a few weeks and make a complete recovery within three months.
 For some people, the illness continues for longer.
 It’s thought that about one in 10 people have symptoms for 12 weeks or longer.

-COVID-19 is a new disease and we’re still learning how it works and why it affects people in different ways.
+We’re still learning how COVID-19 works works and why it affects people in different ways.
 We don’t know exactly why it causes ongoing symptoms, or why long COVID only affects certain people.
 It doesn’t seem to be related to how ill you feel to begin with – some people who only have mild symptoms at first are still feeling ill months later.

 If you’ve had the virus, and you’re still experiencing symptoms many weeks or months later, it’s a good idea to speak to your GP.
 Even if you don’t need medical treatment, speaking to a doctor can be a good way to get helpful advice and put your mind at ease.